MattKevan/uxlift/_courses/professional-diploma-in-ux-design.md

 cost: "£2,250"

 ---
-### Why become a UX designer?
+### Outcomes for you

-#### Be in demand
+You’ll follow the real life cycle of a UX project during the course, covering topics such as UX principles, user research, analysis frameworks, interaction design, prototyping and wireframing.

-UX is a high-growth sector.
-The demand for UX designers far outstrips the supply of qualified professionals.
+You’ll follow the real life cycle of a UX project during the course, covering topics such as UX principles, user research, analysis frameworks, interaction design, prototyping and wireframing.

-#### Get well paid
+* A better ability to see software products from your end-user’s perspective

-UX designers are highly paid.
-The average entry-level salary for a UX designer in United Kingdom
+* Speak with the confidence that comes from a true, deep understanding of UX
-for example, is £35,465.
+* Think like a UX designer; adopt the mindset that sets them apart

-PayScale, 2019
+* Learn to communicate and collaborate more effectively on software projects

-#### Love your job
+* Feel energised and enthused about UX through a highly enjoyable learning environment

-UX designers make an impact.
-They solve real-world problems using an exciting mix of research, design, technology and psychology.
+* Advance your career with job-ready skills

 ### Learn with us

 We’ve worked hard to design the best possible online learning experience for you.
 As well as an unrivalled syllabus, our approach includes:

 #### Projects & portfolio